Updated March 18, 2026

 Info

 Since June 25, 2025 (renewed for 2026): alcohol sales from shops, supermarkets, convenience stores, and souvenir shops are banned 9 PM-8 AM in Porto's Containment Zone (nearly all of downtown).
 Only cafés, bars, restaurants, and nightclubs can sell alcohol after 9 PM.
-Establishments violating the ban face immediate closure — not just fines.
-Previous fines were too low to deter, so enforcement now means direct shutdown.
-Exceptions: St. John's Day eve (June 23) and New Year's Eve (December 31).
+This is not a fine-based system — establishments violating the ban face immediate closure by municipal authorities.
+Previous monetary fines were too low to deter violations, so Porto escalated to direct shutdown enforcement.
+This is the most aggressive alcohol retail policy in Portugal.
+Exceptions apply only on St. John's Day eve (June 23) and New Year's Eve (December 31).

-Porto's Containment Zone — nearly all of downtown including Ribeira, Cedofeita, and Bonfim.
+Porto's Containment Zone — nearly all of downtown including Ribeira, Cedofeita, Bonfim, Vitória, and surrounding parishes.
+The zone covers the vast majority of the tourist-accessible city center.

 How to avoid